|Local Educators Hosting Two Visitors from Kazakhstan as Part of Study Tour on Economic Education|

 The study tour is part of the Cooperative Education Exchange Program (CEEP), a federally funded program administered by the U.S. Department of Education in cooperation with the U.S. Department of State.
 The aim of the Cooperative Education Exchange Program is to advance educational reform in economic education and civic education in the new democracies of the former Soviet Union and central and eastern Europe, and to help U.S. students and teachers better understand the global economy.

 The program also benefits educators and students in the U.S. who meet the educators from the transition countries.
 Legislation for the CEEP grew out of the conviction that economic and civic education are critical to the economic health and political stability of emerging democratic market economies and are in our national interest.

 The UNO Center has been involved in a variety of international economic education programs since 1997.
 One of the Center's Co-Directors has conducted seminars for economic educators from the former Soviet Union and Eastern Europe sponsored by the NCEE's EconomicsInternational program; the Center has hosted two groups of secondary teachers from Ukraine in the Partners in Education program funded by the US Department of State.
 Center staff and teachers from the Omaha area have particpated in reciprocal visits to Ukraine in 2001 and 2003.
 In addition the Center has hosted teams of educators from Ukraine and has sponsored programs for students and teachers at Crestridge International Magnet School during international education week.

-The UNO Center is a member of the National Council on Economic Education (NCEE), a national nonprofit organization dedicated to promoting economic literacy.
+The UNO Center is a member of the Council for Economic Education (NCEE), a national nonprofit organization dedicated to promoting economic literacy.
 Its mission is to help students develop economic ways of thinking and problem-solving that they can use in their lives as consumers, savers, investors, members of the workforce, responsible citizens, and effective participants in the global economy.